Land Transfer Training Curriculum - American Farmland Trust

 Learn more about the Transitioning Land to a New Generation project.

-Transitioning Land to a New Generation was funded by a Beginning Farmer and Rancher Development Program (BFRDP) grant from the United States Department of Agriculture/National Institute of Food and Agriculture (USDA NIFA).
+Transitioning Land to a New Generation was funded by a Beginning Farmer and Rancher Development Program (BFRDP) grant from the United States Department of Agriculture/National Institute of Food and Agriculture (USDA NIFA) with support from Farm Credit.
 This 3-year project created the Land Transfer Training curriculum to help foster healthy communication skills between landowners and land seekers and support a network of ag service providers.

 Transitioning Land to a New Generation